 TAGSRWC also publishes The eBullet in alternate months to Weaver’s Newsletter.
 The eBullet is the online successor to our longtime printed newsletter, The Bullet.
 Like Weaver’s Newsletter, The eBullet is free.
 It includes some of the same news as Weaver’s Newsletter, but generally with more features and depth and a little less emphasis on merchandise news.
 To sign up, go to: www.tagsrwc.com/ebullet.

-TAGSRWC’s other main vehicle for Mayberry information is simply our website at www.tagsrwc.com (and its sister site www.iMayberry.com).
+TAGSRWC’s other main vehicle for Mayberry information is simply our website at www.tagsrwc.com (and its "brother figure" site www.iMayberry.com).
 Both sites have extensive content and links for just about everything a Mayberry fan might be looking for.

-The next issue of Weaver’s Newsletter is scheduled for June, and the next eBullet will be out in May.
+The next issue of Weaver’s Newsletter is slated for August, and the next issue The eBullet is scheduled for July.